akhoury6/rbcli/docs-src/docs/whoami.md

 Andrew

-P.S.: If you really liked RBCli and want to support it, any amount you have to help out with is appreciated.
+P.S.: If you really liked RBCli and want to support it, any amount you can help out with goes a long way.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">